Aansh2003/Medical_Suite/README.md

 \
 ![oie_ZiBgAlS5juOy](https://github.com/Aansh2003/Medical_Suite/assets/96300383/60324775-52b6-40ad-aace-3dd7ff4e199a)
 \

+### Brain Tumor
+This classifies between 4 classes ie- meningioma, glioma and pituitary tumor and also normal scans.
 If a tumor is detected, the image will be passed through a segmentation model and the following output will be generated.\
 ![oie_UDo75R8A6goB](https://github.com/Aansh2003/Medical_Suite/assets/96300383/f8629ede-f5bb-4fa7-b3dd-1b429184d975)
 \
 A similar attachment will be sent in the email with the image containing the segmentation mask.

+### Retinal diseases detection
+This classifies between 4 classes ie- cataract, diabetic retinopathy and glaucoma and also normal retinal images.

 ## Further work
 Creating a fully functional website with a proper home page.